Meet the Lab Members

 Luke is an educator, teaching AP Calculus and Precalculus at Hazard High School.
 He currently serves as a City Commissioner in Hazard, Kentucky.

-• Luke Glaser is an assistant principal, in addition to teaching AP Calculus, and Precalculus, at Hazard High School.
+Luke Glaser is an assistant principal, in addition to teaching AP Calculus, at Hazard High School.
 Luke has served as a city councilman in Hazard since 2018.
 His work includes downtown revitalization and creating one of the most comprehensive city internship programs in the state of Kentucky.
 In 2023, Luke was named a semi-finalist for the Kentucky Teacher of the Year Award, recognized as one of the top three high school teachers in the state of Kentucky.
 Luke is a graduate of the University of Kentucky (English and Hispanic Studies) and received his Masters in Educational Studies through Johns Hopkins University.
 In 2019, Luke was selected for the inaugural Appalachian Leadership Institute through the Appalachian Regional Commission.
-Luke lives with his wife and four pets in Hazard, KY.
+Luke lives with his wife, three pets, and son in Hazard, KY.
 In his free time, he enjoys friendly debates with his wife about the state of the world, coaching high school soccer, reading, and running.

 He is a ‘22 Leadership Lab member.